The Top Reason People Don’t Start a Batteries Plus Bulbs (And Why Franchisees Say It’s a Mistake)

 17-year veteran shares the mistake that can slow growth

-Bates Kennedy, owns 12 locations in South Carolina and Georgia and is eying expansion opportunities, echoes the value of commercial accounts.
+Bates Kennedy, owns 12 locations in South Carolina and Georgia and is eyeing expansion opportunities, echoes the value of commercial accounts.
 He says ramp-up time is driven significantly by mindset.
 Commercial accounts are key.

 “You have to be willing to get out of your store,” he advises.
 “Some people come from corporate life and open their store and just expect people to walk in.
 The retail usually comes in slowly at first, because it’s an ‘as needed’ purchase.
 It’s not a ‘let’s go browse the aisles’ type of store, so you’re waiting to build traffic through advertising, word-of-mouth and repeat business.
 The retail traffic grows year-after-year, but it takes time.